mvolkmann/blog/src/smalltalk.md

 - It has a small, consistently applied syntax.
-- It has a great development environment consisting of tools such as System Browser, Workspace, Transcript, Debugger, Hierarchy Browser, Method Finder and more
+- It has a great development environment consisting of tools such as System Browser, Workspace, Transcript, Debugger, Hierarchy Browser, Method Finder and more.
 - Everything is an object.
-- It provides automatic version control.
-- It provides extreme polymorphism.
+- All methods are invoked through message passing which supports extreme polymorphism.
   Any kind of object can be passed to a method as long as it responds to the messages that will be sent to it.
 - It has a great web app. framework (Seaside) and a great CMS framework (Pier).
+- It provides automatic version control.

 ## Smalltalk Cons